skycoin/viscript/notes/im_bits.md

 eventually we need master api
-to list all terminals and attached processes or list all dbus objects and subscribers and publishers and to start a new terminal or process of a specific type from a list. it might only need one packet type.  for receiving text and another for responding
+to list all terminals and attached tasks or list all dbus objects and subscribers and publishers and to start a new terminal or process of a specific type from a list. it might only need one packet type.  for receiving text and another for responding